elinscott-talks/cecam_excited_states_2024/slides.typ

 == Outline
 Koopmans functionals: a correction to DFT tailored to improve spectral properties

+#pause

 - Theory
   - what physical conditions motivate these functionals?
-  - what key approximations underpins them?
+  - what key approximations underpins them? #pause
 - Results
-  - what sort of accuracy can these functionals achieve?
+  - what sort of accuracy can these functionals achieve? #pause
 - Extensions
   - where can we employ machine learning to speed up these calculations?
   - what do we need to do to go beyond charged excitations?
-  - how can we make these calculations accessible?
+  - how can we make these calculations accessible? #pause
 - Open questions
-  - what don't we understand?
+  - what don't we understand? #pause

-== Koopmans functional basics
+= Theory

+== Total energy differences vs. eigenvalues

 We all know that DFT underestimates the band gap.
 But why?